jploskonka/jploskonka.github.io/content/post/how-to-run-app-with-codecept-js.md

 class AppManager {
   // ...
   close() {
-    psTree(this._app.pid, (err, children) => {
+    psTree(this.app.pid, (err, children) => {
+      const pids = children.map(p => p.PID);

-      cp.spawn('kill', ['-9'].concat(children.map(p => p.PID)))
+      cp.spawn('kill', ['-9'].concat(pids));
     });
   }
 }
 ```

-Yeah, that's all! `psTree` gets process pid as first parameter, then it calls
+Yeah, that's all! `psTree` gets app process pid, then it passes array of
-callback with two parameters.
-The second attribute is an array of all children
-of our application process, then only thing that's necessary is to spawn `kill`
-command with list of pids of child processes.
+children processes as second callback parameter.
+By killing all of them I'm
+sure there won't be any orphaned process left running in the background.

 I'm using `kill -9` here because I don't need to worry about gracefully shutting
 down application.
-However in real-world use case it might be good idea to
+However in real-world use case it may be a good idea to
 consider using `SIGTERM` to handle shutting down.

 Last thing is to call our `close` from teardown hook: